huggingface/transformers/docs/source/en/agents.md

   and will allow for a gradio-demo to be spawned when we push our tool to the Hub.
 - An attribute `output_type` specifying the type of the ouput.
 - A `__call__` method which contains the inference code.
 This is the code we've played with above!

+> [!TIP]
+> Some LLMs can be brittle and require very exact prompts in order to work well.
+It is very important that your tool has a well-defined name and description in order for the agent to successfully leverage it.

 Here's what our class looks like now: